Loading

 7. Rice Kheer (Rice Pudding)

-Rice kheer is a admirable, sweet dish made in the center of almost all Indian festivals.
+Rice kheer is a wonder motivating, sweet dish made in the center of almost all Indian festivals.

 Ingredients: